seamplex/fino/README.md

     **Examples:** [CalculiX](http://calculix.de/), [CodeAster](https://www.code-aster.org), [NASTRAN](https://github.com/nasa/NASTRAN-95)^[We list just the open-source ones because we [at Seamplex do not want to encourage the usage of non-free software](https://www.seamplex.com/mission.html#principles), but any of the commercial packages out there would also apply.]

 Hence, Fino tries to fill in the gap between these two worlds with a different design basis.^[Somewhat like [milonga](https://www.seamplex.com/milonga) although the landscape is slightly different.]
+Read the foreword of the [tensile-test example](https://seamplex.com/fino/cases/000-tensile-test/) within the [case files](https://seamplex.com/fino/cases) for a deeper insight into Fino’s design and implementation philosophy.

 ## How does Fino fill in the gap?